contraction + expansion

 In the non-dual Tantric yoga tradition, there is a beautiful teaching called spanda.
 Often translated as the “divine pulsation” — this idea refers to the subtle vibration of consciousness itself.
 It’s the creative impulse of the universe, the dynamic dance of stillness and movement, of contraction and expansion.
 It lives in everything.
 In you.
 In your breath.
 In your joy.
 In your pain.
 In your becoming.

-Right away, she held me with such sincere compassion and invited me to see that moment through a different lens: no shame in sight, but through the eyes of my higher power (divine mother, indwelling spirit —whatever you call it).
+Right away, she held me with such sincere compassion and invited me to see that moment through a different lens: no shame in sight, but through the eyes of my higher power (divine mother, indwelling spirit, whatever you name the gentle presence that sees us even in our messiness).
 She asked me to imagine how Spirit might have seen me… overwhelmed, exhausted, and doing the best I could.
 And perhaps, I was worthy of tenderness— even then.

 That maybe, in that moment, grace ached for me.